mmshahria/GlassboardTech-API-Reference/Entities/GET List Entities.md

 <strong>managerId<strong> `string┃null`

-The unique manager identifier for this entity.
+The ID of the Company object representing the Manager for this Entity

 <strong>masterEntityId<strong> `string┃null`

-The unique master entity identifier for this entity.
+The ID of the Company Object representing the Master Entity for this Entity (If series LLC or LP).

 <strong>ownerId<strong> `string`

-A unique identifier of the owner for this deal.
+The unique identifier of the user who owns this object.

 <strong>additionalProperties<strong> `object`